cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Fixed
 - Array expansion not correctly handled for multi-owner signing keys
+- KES rotation output fix in OFFLINE mode, op.cert should be copied, not cold.counter
 - Output and file explorer workflow redesigned a bit for a better flow
 - formatLovelace() thousand separator fix after forcing locale to C.UTF-8 in env
 - formatAda() function added to pretty print pledge and cost w/o Lovelace